Doooooo0o/configz/README.md

  * Available for Debian (6 to 8) and Centos (6 to 7). **WARN** : xymon-server only for Debian (Centos dependencies are really hard to automate)
  * Configure apache for xymon-server
  * Configure xymon client and add the client in xymon server configuration to allow fetch data
+ * Allow to disable and drop sonde from client
  * **Note** : Using xymon-client tag/role needs a working xymon-server (whenever the server was installed with the playbook or not)
  * Cloud be (theoretically, to be tested) used to update xymon server binaries to last stable release
 * ovzdb